Tyrrrz/Tyrrrz.me/data/blog/monadic-comprehension-via-linq/Post.md

 }
 ```

-Note that this container does not expose a way to retrieve the value directly, but instead provides the `Match(...)` method that can be used to unwrap the value by handling both of each potential states.
+Note that this container does not expose a way to retrieve the value directly, but instead provides the `Match(...)` method that can be used to unwrap the value by handling both of its potential states.
 This makes the design safe as it prevents accidental misuse where a user may attempt to get the value when it does not actually exist.

 That said, using `Match(...)` like that is not entirely pleasant when dealing with multiple instances of `Option<T>`.
 For example, let's imagine we have the following method that tries to parse an integer with a potential failure: